-We have also worked with communities directly impacted by Jemena's Northern Gas Pipeline.
+Original Power has worked with communities across the Northern Territory for the past few years.
+Including communities directly impacted by Jemena's Northern Gas Pipeline.

 We have concerns about the way the company represented the pipeline, its impacts and purpose, to local people when negotiating access.
-Our members are also very concerned that Jemena now says the pipeline will "promote gas exploration and production activity" for fracking in the NT.
+Communities we work with are also very concerned that Jemena now says the pipeline will "promote gas exploration and production activity" for fracking in the NT.
 There are significant costs to communities on land and through waterways where fracking might occur.
 Plus, there are impacts on the broader community as a result of climate change impacts.